status-im/nim-testutils/README.md

 args = "--second"
 ```

+The failure of any test will, when possible, short-circuit all other tests
+defined in the same file.

 ### CPU Affinity

 Specify `affinity` to clamp the first _N_ concurrent test threads to the first